matteochieregato/GradientboostingCovid19/README.md

 # GradientBoostingCovid19
-Repository for the paper "Gradient boosting classification of COVID-19 severity from deep learning extracted CT features and non-imaging data in patients from a northern Italy hospital".
+Code repository for the paper "A hybrid machine learning/deep learning COVID-19 severity predictive model from CT images and clinical data".

-Due to the European Data Protection Law (GDPR16, European Union 2016-05-04) we can not condivide patients data.
+Due to the European Data Protection Law (GDPR16, European Union 2016-05-04) patients data will not be put in this repository. can be made available from the corresponding author on reasonable requests upon ethical comittee approval.
 Our predictive model is composed of the following steps:
 1) CT image preprocessing
 2) lungs extraction